Venryx/webpack-basic-sourcemap/README.md

 If you're using a transpiler in Webpack, you need to make sure it's set to retain the line-breaks of the original files.

-For Babel, this means creating a `.babelrc` file with the following setting:
+For Babel, this means creating a `.babelrc` file with:
 ```
-{
 	"retainLines":true
-}
 ```

 ## Usage